-Rather than cook separate veggie sides, I usually just put additional vegetables right in the dish.
+Rather than cook separate veggie sides, I frequently just put additional vegetables right in the dish.
 I just use any vegetables I have on hand and so far, every combination has been delicious.

-Note: If it’s a vegetable that requires a longer cooking time, like broccoli, toss it in the water with the noodles.
-If it’s a vegetable with a shorter cooking time, like snow peas or zucchini, add it to the ground beef when you add the sauce.
+If it’s a vegetable that requires a longer cooking time, like broccoli, I toss it in the water with the noodles.
+If it’s a vegetable with a shorter cooking time, like snow peas or zucchini, I add it to the ground beef when I add the sauce.